iterative/katacoda-scenarios/get-started/experiments/06-congrats.md

 For more information about experiment management, you can [read the section in the user guide](https://dvc.org/doc/user-guide/experiment-management).

-This completes Getting Started section.
+This completes Getting Started course for DVC on Katacoda.
 Thank you for joining us.